Need help now?

 How to ask for help

 Asking for help seems like a big step, but it isn’t as hard as it seems.
 Once you have decided to ask, and have an idea of who you will approach, it is a matter of finding a few words to start off with.
-The rest usually falls into place because you are then sharing the burden with a caring adult.
+The rest usually falls into place.

 Here are some conversation starters: